Marissiko M. Wheaton

 New York University, M.A.
 Higher Education/Student Personnel Administration

-Marissiko attended community college at Santa Monica College and transferred to the University of California, Irvine where she earned her B.A. in Social Ecology.
-She obtained her masters degree in Higher Education/Student Personnel Administration from New York University.
+Marissiko attended Santa Monica College and transferred to the University of California, Irvine where she earned her B.A. in Social Ecology.
+She obtained her M.A. in Higher Education/Student Personnel Administration from NYU.

 Research Assistant, Pullias Center for Higher Education, Rossier School of Education, University of Southern California, August 2015 - Present